egueli/SamsungM7_IR/README.md

 Press the "blue" button on the IR remote to enable or disable the clock.

-The clock is synchronized with public NTP servers.
+The clock is synchronized with public NTP servers every five minutes.

 The time zone and the time format (12h or 24h) can be set in `config.h`.